teoziyiivy/tp/docs/UserGuide.md

 # User Guide
 ## Introduction

 CLI.ckFit is a desktop app for managing your nutrition and fitness needs via a Command Line Interface (CLI).
-It allows you to track your meals, recipes, calories, water intake and exercise regimen conveniently.
+It allows you to track your meals, fluid intakes, recipes, calories and exercise regimen conveniently.

 ## Quick Start